 For additional support with your EDI exchange, please email us at firstname.lastname@example.org.

 Table of Contents

-Use the link below to see the full Dsco EDI specification.
+Click here to see the full Dsco EDI specifications.

 Dsco uses "DSCO" as the interchange ID with a qualifier of "ZZ".

 Dsco supports EDI using FTP or SFTP.
 Dsco recommends using SFTP as it is more secure.

 Every Dsco account includes an FTP/SFTP account that is specific to that account and is not shared with any other.
 EDI exchange can use the ftp.dsco.io server or you can use your own FTP/SFTP server.